 In 2011, construction began and was completed in 2012 with the renovation of the existing shelter and the expansion, which is comprised of two client bedrooms, a teen playroom, a support/meeting room, additional office space for increased staff, a client bathroom, a laundry room, and a staff bedroom.
 With the updated changes, we have been able to improve the safety, accessibility, and functionality of our new facility.
 Now with this addition, The Cathy Mabry Cloninger Center has 5,700 square feet of trauma-sensitive environment for our residents, with safe sanctuaries where they can begin their healing process from all that they have endured.

 Through a capital campaign with so many special friends and donors of The Shelter including private contributions, cookbook sales, events, foundations, businesses, groups and others, over $575,000 was raised for the 2011 renovation and expansion project.
-In essence, this growth and support represented a circle of special friends, volunteers, men, women and children uniting together and sharing a huge responsibility.
+In essence, this growth and support represented a circle of special friends, volunteers, men, women, and children uniting together and sharing a huge responsibility.
 The outcome has truly been incredible.
 While our statistical numbers continue to increase, so does the number of lives changed forever.
-The Shelter has not been empty in fourteen years and not a single day goes by that we do not receive a domestic violence call for assistance or someone requesting information.

-My staff and I have been enriched by the love and genuine concern our donors show our residents.
-It is through their gracious support that we can in return provide the assistance needed to touch, challenge, and inspire others to walk the journey without violence and harm.
+We have been enriched by the love and genuine concern our donors show our residential families.
+It is through their gracious support that we can in return provide the assistance needed to help, challenge, and inspire others to walk their journey without violence and harm.